Heating, Ventilation & Air Conditioning - Refrigeration

 In addition to HVAC/R classroom theory sessions, students also perform service and installation on numerous live projects on and off campus.
 The HVAC/R laboratory includes tools, equipment, computers, and instrumentation typically found in commercial, residential, and industrial settings.
 The lab also includes ground source heat pumps, gas efficient furnaces, regular heat pumps, oil-fired furnaces, gas and oil boilers, ice machines, walk-in boxes, roof-top equipment, chiller systems, and commercial refrigeration trainers.

 Challenging careers abound on a national level with firms offering graduates a variety of positions as service technicians, installation technicians, estimators, and in-plant industrial technicians.
-High school prerequisites for this program are Algebra I & II, and a GPA of at least 2.5.

 A graduate of this program will be able to do the following: